aperturerobotics/controllerbus/README.md

 available in the packages, generate a Go module for importing all of the factories into a single Plugin, and compile that package to a .so library.

+## Daemon and Client CLIs

+Plugins can be bundled together with a set of root configurations into a CLI.
-This will most likely be used in the future to automatically bundle the daemon, API, and provided packages with controller factories into a daemon similar to the [controllerbus cli](./cmd/controllerbus) for an application.
+This can be used to bundle modules into a daemon and/or client for an application - similar to the [controllerbus cli](./cmd/controllerbus).

 ## Testing